Guns N' Roses guitarist Slash mourns the death of his stepdaughter

 - Several US appearances from July 22 of the S.E.R.P.E.N.T festival, Slash's blues tour, have been canceled.

 Knight was the daughter of Meegan Hodges, Slash's partner.
-On Instagram, it was requested that the family's privacy be respected.
+Instagram asked that the family's privacy be respected.
+The guitarist remains silent about the exact cause of the young woman's death.

 Performances of Slash's blues tour canceled

-Also on Instagram, several US appearances from July 22 onwards of the S.E.R.P.E.N.T festival, Slash's blues tour, were canceled - due to "unforeseen circumstances".
+Also on Instagram, several US gigs from July 22nd of the S.E.R.P.E.N.T festival, Slash's blues tour, were canceled - due to "unforeseen circumstances".
 The tour is scheduled to continue in Toronto on July 28.

 Slash, whose real name is Saul Hudson, was born in London on July 23, 1965.
 He released his first blues album in May.
 He brought many stars to the microphone for "Orgy Of The Damned".